 This is a huge, momentous and incredibly special day for you and your partner.
 It’s important not to let invitation guilt sink in when you are creating your guest list.
 Every single person on your list, even your B-list, should be someone that you would be overjoyed to have at your wedding.

-If your guest list is spiralling out of control, you might need to start trimming your B-list.
+If your guest list is spiraling out of control, you might need to start trimming your B-list.
 Don’t fall into the trap of feeling like every person you have ever crossed paths with needs to be on your list.
 Go through each possible guest and think honestly about how you would feel if they couldn’t be there on the day.
 Would you notice?
 Would you really care?
 If not, cross them off your list.

 Whether it’s old school friends who have drifted from your life or work colleagues who you see every day, don’t feel obliged to keep anyone on your list out of guilt.
 If you wouldn’t catch up with them for coffee or take them out for dinner, then they definitely shouldn’t be on your list!